Super-expanders and warped cones: Abstract

 \section{Abstract}

-For any Banach space $X$, we show that levels of a warped cone $\cO_\Gamma Y$ are expanders with respect to $X$ if and only if the induced $\Gamma$-representation on $L_2(Y;X)$ has a spectral gap.
-This gives new examples of graphs that are expanders with respect to all Banach spaces of non-trivial type.
+For a Banach space $X$, we show that any family of graphs quasi-isometric to levels of a warped cone $\mathcal O_\Gamma Y$ is an expander with respect to $X$ if and only if the induced $\Gamma$-rep\-re\-sen\-ta\-tion on $L^2(Y;X)$ has a spectral gap.
+This provides examples of graphs that are an expander with respect to all Banach spaces of non-trivial type.